KaganCanSit/LinkChecker/README.md

 We especially encourage contributions from those interested in regex, have good network knowledge, and can help with the project.

-Before submitting your content, please review it using "shellcheck".
-Ensure there are no errors or warning messages.
+Before submitting your content, please review it using "shellcheck" to ensure there are no errors or warning messages.

 ``` bash
 sudo apt-get install shellcheck